knighttower/JsUtility/packages/adaptive/README.md

 (This docs still under construction, see "example" and "test" folders for extensive examples of usage)

-# Adaptive.js: Enhancing Layout Adaptability Beyond CSS, Navigating the Complexities of Modern Web Development
+# Adaptive.js: Enhancing Layout Adaptability Beyond CSS

 It Uses/Offers: